Glossary: R

 A changed gene whose effect remains hidden because the other gene of the pair works and can make up for the faulty copy.

-A meeting held at school to discuss a child's progress and involves the parents/carer and all agencies working with the child.
+A meeting held to discuss a child's progress involving the parents and all agencies working with the child.
 The child may also be invited to take part.
-Statements and Education, Health and Care (EHC) plans (co-ordinated support plans in Scotland) must be formally reviewed at least once a year.
+Educational support plans, such as a Coordinated Support Plan (CSP), an Education, Health and Care (EHC) Plan, Individual Development Plan (IDP) and a Statement of Special Educational Needs, must be formally reviewed at least once a year.